Royal Dragon Restaurant

 The Royal Dragon Restaurant (มังกรหลวง) of Bangkok, Thailand was recorded in Guinness World Records as the world's largest restaurant in 1992.
 The 8.35 acre restaurant had seating for 5,000 diners.
 It was surpassed in capacity by the current record holder, the Bawabet Dimashq (Damascus Gate) Restaurant, which opened in 2002 in Damascus, Syria, with just over 6,000 seats.
-The restaurant closed around 2022 and was occupied by HomePro; some buildings, such as the employee residence, remain.
+The restaurant closed around 2022 and was occupied by HomePro.

 Menu

 Although the Royal Dragon billed itself as a seafood restaurant, it served more than 1,000 Thai, Chinese, Japanese, and Western-style dishes.